MCP

 }

-- Add the following JSON configuration, making sure to replace the two placeholder values.
+Add the following JSON configuration, making sure to replace the API token placeholder values:

 {